anima-research/connectome-adapters/src/adapters/slack_adapter/README.md

 ### Slack-specific features

-1) Conversation Mapping.
-In the Slack adapter, conversations are identified using `team_id/channel_id` for channels, direct messages and multi-person direct messages.
-2) Emoji Translation.
+1) Emoji Translation.
 Slack uses a different emoji format than most platforms.
 The adapter translates between Slack's string format and standard Unicode emojis that can be found in `emoji` library.
 Custom mapping file allows customization of emoji translations.